-Roman Catholic system has assumed be attached to it, which is the assumption of power not given to the church at all.
+Catholic system has assumed be attached to it, which is the assumption of power not given to the church at all.
 It is not for me to assert what is the evil of the present day.
 I am sure it is not the overflowing boldness of testimony against evil.
-And if evil teaching exists, the remedy is not in hindering or rejecting lay preaching (for hindered it surely will not be, nor can it be), but the cordial co-operation of those who hold the truth; by which the common energy (and common energy is infinite energy in this matter) should be exercised to sustain it against that which does not hold the truth; and the clergy and all may be persuaded it will be needed.
+And if evil teaching exists, the remedy is not in hindering or rejecting lay preaching (for hindered it surely will not be, nor can it be), but the cordial co-operation of those who hold the truth; by which the common energy (and common energy is infinite energy in this matter) should be exercised to sustain it against that which does not hold the truth, and the clergy and all may be persuaded it will be needed.
 Thus the distinction will be between truth and error, and not office and the Spirit, the most mischievous that human wit could have devised.
 In the meantime, those who hold office really from God will find those who have the Spirit, but not special office, gladly, aye, thankfully, most thankfully, recognise them in it, instead of being thrown into opposition, and colour given to those who have not the Spirit, in their apparent similarity of conduct; and apparent evidence afforded, that those who have office are opposed to the Spirit, in their prohibition of those who have it exercising it.

-The times call for decision; and the only thing which will withstand evil and error, is truth, and truth wielded as a common cause against error and self-will by the saints under the Spirit; and then God can be wholly with them, instead of being obliged to withdraw *His* countenance from them when they are opposed to their brethren and rejecting them, when *He* must justify them&#8212;when it is the order of His glory, and all their blessing to do so.
-May *He* by His Spirit guide us into all truth!{pb 138}
+The times call for decision; and the only thing which will withstand evil and error, is truth, and truth wielded as a common cause against error and self-will by the saints under the Spirit; and then God can be wholly with them, instead of being obliged to withdraw *His* countenance from them when they are opposed to their brethren and rejecting them, when *He* must justify them -- when it is the order of His glory, and all their blessing to do so.
+May *He* by His Spirit guide us into all truth!

-On The Formation Of Churches|

-*Aim of this Essay*
+{138}

+ON THE FORMATION OF CHURCHES¦

+<h3>AIM OF THIS ESSAY</h3>

 Circumstances have latterly drawn the attention of many Christians to the question of the competency of believers, in our days, to form organised churches after the model, as they suppose, of the primitive churches, and have led to the inquiry whether the forming of such bodies is at this time agreeable to the will of God.
-Some respected and beloved brethren insist that the forming and organising of churches is, according to God&#8217;s will, the only means of finding blessing in the midst of that confusion which is acknowledged to exist.
-Others consider that any such attempt is altogether man&#8217;s effort, and as such, is wanting in the very primary condition of lasting blessing, namely, the condition of entire dependence upon God; although it may be blessed by God up to a certain point on account of the sincerity of purpose and piety of those who take part in it.
+Some respected and beloved brethren insist that the forming and organising of churches is, according to God's will, the only means of finding blessing in the midst of that confusion which is acknowledged to exist.
+Others consider that any such attempt is altogether man's effort, and as such, is wanting in the very primary condition of lasting blessing, namely, the condition of entire dependence upon God; although it may be blessed by God up to a certain point on account of the sincerity of purpose and piety of those who take part in it.